Events

 Bancroft room.

 W.M.
-Jacob will speak on the topic of ‘Lived religion’ in
+Jacob spoke on the topic of ‘Lived religion’ in

 eighteenth-century England: the education of poor children.

-Drawing on the insights of ‘lived religion’ this paper
+Drawing on the insights of ‘lived religion’ the paper

 sources, including diocesan parochial and borough records, to